kcmendenhalllii/hello-wold/README.md

  Now to try a direct Pull.

  One more change to get the hang of it!
+And another edit because i fugded it.